 - It gets the bile duct, the main and accessory pancreatic ducts.

-- It’s the only part of the intestine provided by double rows of vasa recta, originating from anterior and posterior pancreaticoduodenal arterial arcades.
+- It’s the only part of the intestine supplied by double rows of vasa recta, originating from anterior and posterior pancreaticoduodenal arterial arcades.

 - Anteriorly: Gallbladder and right lobe of the liver, transverse colon, transverse mesocolon (commencement), and coils of the small intestine.